cloudflare/cloudflare-docs/content/cloudflare-one/applications/configure-apps/saas-apps/salesforce-saas.md

 ---
-updated: 2021-03-09
-category: 🔐 Zero Trust
-difficulty: Intermediate
-pcx_content_type: tutorial
+pcx_content_type: how-to
-title: Salesforce with Access for SaaS configuration
+title: Salesforce
-meta:
-  description: Configure Salesforce as a SaaS application and then force logins to Salesforce through Cloudflare's Zero Trust rules.
 ---

-# Salesforce with Access for SaaS configuration
+# Configure Salesforce with Access for SaaS

-**This tutorial covers how to:**
+This guide covers how to:

 - Configure Salesforce as a SaaS application in Cloudflare Zero Trust
 - Force logins to Salesforce through Cloudflare's Zero Trust rules

-**Time to complete:**

-15 minutes

 ## Prerequisites

-Admin access to a Salesforce account
+- Admin access to a Salesforce account

-## Set up Salesforce as a SaaS application in Cloudflare Zero Trust
+## 1. Set up Salesforce as a SaaS application in Cloudflare Zero Trust

 1. In [Zero Trust](https://one.dash.cloudflare.com), navigate to **Access > Applications**.
 1. Select the SaaS application type.
-1. Next, select _Salesforce_ from the **Application** drop-down menu.
+1. From the **Application** drop-down menu, select _Salesforce_.
 1. Fill the remaining fields as follows:
     - **Entity ID**: https://\[YOUR_SFDC_DOMAIN].my.salesforce.com
     - **Assertion consumer service URL**: https://\[YOUR_SFDC_DOMAIN].my.salesforce.com